mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Protocols that need to solve the 'rendezvous problem' to coordinate communication between two parties that are not in direct contact also suffer from this kind of centralization risk.
 For example, chat protocols need a way to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.

-Internet protocols currently tend to mitigate necessary centralization using measures such as mandated federation {{federation}} and multi-stakeholder administration {{multi}}.
+Internet protocols often attempt to mitigate necessary centralization risk using measures such as mandated federation {{federation}} and multi-stakeholder administration {{multi}}.

+Because of the inherent risks and costs of these approaches, when a protocol function has necessary centralization risk and there exists an already-deployed solution with appropriate mitigations, that solution SHOULD be reused in favour of inventing a new one.

+For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is preferable to establishing a new system, because its centralization risk is known and understood (see {{multi}}).

 ## Indirect Centralization {#indirect}